dayton-outar/shillings/docs/ANALYSIS/README.md

 ## TO DO

  1. Complete Valuation Notes
- 2. Take Notes from "The Art of Currency Trading" on Technical Analysis.
-It can also entail information from Japanese Candelstick Chart book.
+ 2. Take Notes from "Japanese Candelstick Chart" on Technical Analysis.
- 3. Take Notes from "Predictably Irrational" on Behavioural Finance.
+ 3. Take Notes from "Thinking Fast and Slow" on [Behavioural Finance](./BEHAVIOUR.md).

 ## References

 1. The Art of Currency Trading by Brent Donnelly
 2. Corporate Finance: The Core, Global Edition by Jonathan Berk and Peter Demarzo
 3. Predictably Irrational by Dan Ariely
+4. Thinking Fast and Slow by Daniel Kahneman

 ## Tutorial Videos